 - Resistance to Paint: Because their surface is nonporous and also sometimes completely smooth, fiberglass garage doors don’t hold onto paint and primers well.
 This can be a disappointment to homeowners who want to try a new color on their garage door.
 Before painting a fiberglass garage door, you must prepare the surface so the paint won’t flake off.

-How to Choose a Garage Door Material
+How to Choose the Best Material

 Choosing the right garage door is an essential step in designing your home.
 There are three main areas to keep in mind to select the best option for you: